 1.3 It is the responsibility of the entity sponsoring organized student travel to assure compliance with this policy.

 2.0 GENERAL TRAVEL REQUIREMENTS

+2.1 Employees traveling on University business with students must be aware of and adhere to the University’s Travel Policies and Reimbursement Guidelines.
 2.2 Access to current and accurate information is an essential factor in the University's ability to effectively respond to a critical incident involving Cameron students.
 In an effort to ensure individuals responsible for providing assistance have the information needed and all travel is documented, travel coordinators are responsible for completing the following steps prior to travel:

 - Complete and submit the Student Travel Authorization Request and Student Travel Roster at least 72 hours prior to departure for in-state travel, 10 days prior to departure for out-of state travel and at least two weeks prior to departure for international travel.
 These forms should be submitted to the Office of Student Services once appropriate signatures have been received.
 Forms for Department of Athletics travel should be submitted to the Director of Athletics.
 An updated Student Travel Roster and any changes to travel plans must be documented and submitted prior to departure.
 Information submitted should include the names, student identification numbers, and emergency contact information for each participant traveling.
 This information will be used by University staff members to assist student participants in case of an emergency.
 It is imperative that a correct and up-to-date list of participants and travel plans are available on campus.